 Greg is not just an expert on swing mechanics and brilliant when it comes to diagnosing problems, he is an exceptional teacher.
 You can tell he is thoughtful about the way he coaches.
 He’s been with me from a total swing rebuild through to shooting regularly in the 80s, and I always feel like he’s got plenty more to teach me.
 I’d recommend him to anyone from beginners to low handicappers.

 I just had my first lesson with Greg this past week.
 Greg analyzed my swing and provided immediate feedback.
 Greg has a great understanding of the golf swing and has the ability to communicate the swing process in simple terms to the student.
 I look forward to working with Greg to improve my overall game.
 John P

-I first get to know my potential student by asking their golfing experience, goals they would like to achieve through our sessions and what the primary concern may be and why they think it is occuring.
+I first get to know my potential student by asking their golfing experience, goals they would like to achieve, and what the primary concern is with their game.

 -Golf Academy of America graduate with area of emphasis on teaching.

 Series of four 1hour - $270

 I started playing golf at the age of 12 and got into the business when I was 16.
 My first job at a local club back home I would help with the group clinics and got a chance to learn from some of the best PGA professionals at the time.
 I really enjoyed the interaction with each person and how we all learn in a unique way whether it be verbal, visual or by feel.
 They can and will all get the job done individually but when you find a way to incorporate all three and make it easy to understand that’s when you get the most out of a lesson.

 All kinds!
 From the complete beginner to the advanced player.